Updated October 12, 2023

-Completing a certification and gaining a credential has been one of the finest ways for accounting and professionals to boost their expertise and knowledge and in turn, get an opportunity for a good career path and increase their pay scale.
-There are various such credentials which one could choose, subject to the area of finance/accounting one would want to focus on.
-It is very important to choose your credential carefully as each one of them are unique and provide certain benefits, if not it won’t count.
+Completing a certification and gaining a credential has been one of the finest ways for accounting professionals to boost their expertise and knowledge and, in turn, get an opportunity for a good career path and increase their pay scale.
+One could choose various such credentials, subject to the area of finance/accounting one would want to focus on.
+It is essential to select your credentials carefully, as each is unique and provides certain benefits; if not, it won’t count.

-But here the question won’t be which one of them would be better.
+But here, the question won’t be which one would be better.
 It is more like which one would be better for you.
 Achieving these credentials won’t guarantee any success in the respective careers they lead to.
-Hence the most important thing would be to decide what you want to be and what you want to do.
-This seems to be easy but in reality, when you would sit down deciding about it, it would get difficult to verbalize why you chose to take up that as your career.
+Hence, the most important thing would be to decide what you want to be and what you want to do.
+This seems easy, but when you would sit down to determine it, it would get difficult to verbalize why you chose to take up that as your career.

-In this article CPA vs CFA, we would be focusing on two best known and highly significant credentials viz.
-Certified Public Accountant (CFA) and Chartered Financial Analyst (CFA) which are applicable under various job functions in the finance industry which would help you choose the right one.
-Although the decision to take up the credential is highly dependent upon the choice of the direction you want to give your career.
+In this article, we will focus on two of the best-known and highly significant credentials, CPA vs CFA.
+Certified Public Accountant (CFA) and Chartered Financial Analyst (CFA), applicable under various job functions in the finance industry, would help you choose the right one.
+However, the decision to take up the credential depends on the direction you want to give your career.

-May it be any certification there are three most basic requirements to obtain them which include completing the educational requirements, experience requirements and clearing all the levels of the exam.
+It be any certification, there are three most basic requirements: completing the educational requirements, experience requirements, and clearing all the exam levels.

-Read along to find out the difference between these two certifications CPA vs. CFA in terms of exam details, requirements and career.
+Read along to discover the difference between these certifications, CPA vs CFA, in terms of exam details, requirements, and career.

 Certified Public Accountant (CPA)

-- A CPA license is legally essential in order to do specific jobs, such as public accounting i.e. independent auditing.
+- A CPA license is legally essential for specific jobs, such as public accounting, i.e., independent auditing.

 - It permits you to charge for accounting services you provide to the public.

-- CPA is quite useful when it comes to corporate but essentially it is valuable in the public sector.
+- CPA is helpful in corporate but valuable in the public sector.

-- For many people, they see a CPA as someone who prepares tax returns, but CPA’s do much more than that and also one does not require a CPA license in order to prepare the same.
+- Many people see a CPA as someone who prepares tax returns, but CPAs do much more than that, and one does not require a CPA license to prepare the same.

 Chartered Financial Analyst (CFA)

-- CFA could be one of the hardest credentials to be obtained and specifically focused on the investment banking process.
+- CFA could be one of the hardest credentials to obtain and is specifically focused on investment banking.

-- It was introduced in the year 1963 and it is considered to be one of the highest designations in the finance domain.
+- It was introduced in 1963 and is considered one of the highest designations in the finance domain.

 - It is a credential that certifies its holder as competent and honest.
-This reputation in the business world is recognized in many countries of the world.
+This reputation in the business world is recognized in many countries.

-- The CFA degree is not a legal requirement in order to work as a financial analyst but it is a good way to crack some of the most important jobs.
+- The CFA degree is not a legal requirement to work as a financial analyst but is an excellent way to crack some of the most critical jobs.

-- In order to get the best jobs in an investment bank you either require an MBA from on the top institutes or the second-best option would be to have a CFA designation and good relevant experience.
+- To get the best jobs in an investment bank, you either require an MBA from the top institute or the second-best option would be to have a CFA designation and good relevant experience.